 A small, easily broken goblet is also used in Jewish weddings where the groom will stomp on the goblet after the bride and groom share a drink from it.
 This is meant to symbolize the destruction of the temple and the breaking of the Jewish people's hearts when the great temple was destroyed.

-Goblets can also be used in party and other social gathering settings to simply enjoy fine wines and other beverages from.
+Goblets can also be used in party and other social gathering settings (Birthdays, Anniversaries, Sporting Events, and more!) to simply enjoy fine wines and other beverages from.